-Perisher is the largest ski resort in the Southern Hemisphere, with four picturesque resort areas in one.
+Perisher is the largest ski resort in the Southern Hemisphere, with four picturesque resort areas in one and 245 hectares of terrain to ride.
 There are plenty of runs to explore across Perisher Valley, Smiggin Holes, Guthega and Blue Cow.

 Up high in the Snowy Mountains in the Kosciuszko National Park, skiers and snowboarders will be spoilt for choice with the incredible variety of runs to enjoy in beautiful alpine surrounds.
 Coast through silver snow gums blanketed in snow, pause by a rocky outcrop for spectacular views out over the valley and marvel at the vista from the top of Mount Perisher.